 At the time, Wilks operated as Rover’s Chief Designer, with an idea that would secure Rover’s future.
 Wilks formulated plans to produce an all-terrain vehicle similar to the Willy’s Over-lands used during the war, but with an emphasis on farm use.

 This genius struck him while using army-surplus vehicles during his frequent farming.
 The vehicles were too small for agricultural work and tractors weren’t versatile enough in transport and mobility.

 Out of necessity, Land Rover was conceived in 1947.
-The original Land Rover prototype was built using surplus materials such as a Jeep Chassis, Birmabright panels, a drivetrain from a Rover P3 and, strangely enough, a center steering column which was later scrapped from the production model.
+The Vintage Land Rover prototype was built using surplus materials such as a Jeep Chassis, Birmabright panels, a drivetrain from a Rover P3 and, strangely enough, a center steering column which was later scrapped from the production model.

 What really set the Land Rover apart from the rest was allowing the vehicle to successfully rove British farm lands.
 The Series I Land Rover entered production in 1948 and launched at the Amsterdam Motor Show as a light-truck for farm and light industrial use.
 The Series I was a 1.6 liter Petrol Engine that produced a staggering 50bhp and a 4 speed manual gearbox with a 2 speed transfer case.
 This revolutionary design allowed the Series I to disengage the front axle from the transmission, allowing permanent four-wheel drive.

 This changed everything.

 The Land Rover was designed with a sole purpose: to dominate any form of terrain under any circumstance, regardless of conditions.